Terpenes the smells and flavors of nature

 after speaking with many budtenders in the industry I asked them what smells they look for from their cannabis.

-You see we are already sensitive to the terpenes of the planet, now coupled with cannabinoids it can have an actual therapeutic effects on our human physiology. in this post we are going to go over the terpenes found in our batches of Myrso and what they are saying to us.
+You see we as humans are already sensitive to the terpenes of the planet, now coupled with cannabinoids it can have amazing therapeutic effects on our human physiology. in this post we are going to go over the terpenes found in our batches of Myrso and what they are saying to us.

 Caryophyllene- Cinnamon Caryophyllene (or β-Caryophyllene) is a spicy, peppery terpene found in many different edible plants.
 Spices like black pepper, cloves, and cinnamon, as well as herbs like oregano, basil, hops, and rosemary, are known to exhibit high concentrations of caryophyllene.
 Due to its affinity to the peripheral CB2 receptors, caryophyllene often appears in anti-inflammatory topicals lotions and salves.